jhardenberg/bwh/README.md

 ## Basic usage

-Edit `Parameters.jl` with your parameters (the defaults are those from Gilad et aal.
-2007).
+Edit `Parameters.jl` with your parameters (the defaults are those from Gilad et al. 2007).
 Run either the code in `main.jl` or do
 ```
 import bwh